 a) A key to the reading:

-Today’s text leads us to a meditation on the conflict between Jesus and the Scribes and Pharisees.
-Because of his preaching and his manner of acting, the doctors of the law and the Pharisees do not like Jesus.
-So they seek every possible way to accuse and eliminate him.
-They bring before him a woman caught in adultery to ask him whether they should observe the law that said that such a woman was to be stoned.
+Today’s text leads us to a meditation on the conflict between Jesus and the scribes and Pharisees.
+Because of His preaching and His manner of acting, the doctors of the law and the Pharisees do not like Jesus.
+So they seek every possible way to accuse and eliminate Him.
+They bring before Him a woman caught in adultery to ask Him whether they should observe the law that said that such a woman was to be stoned.
 They wanted to provoke Jesus.
 By posing as people concerned for the law, they were using the woman to argue with Jesus.
 The same story happens time and time again.
-Under the pretence of concern for the law of God, the three monotheistic religions: Judaism, Christianity and Islam, have condemned and massacred many people.
+Under the pretense of concern for the law of God, the three monotheistic religions: Judaism, Christianity and Islam, have condemned and massacred many people.
 This goes on today too.
 Under the guise of concern for the law of God, many people are deprived of communion and even excluded from the community.
 Laws and customs are created to exclude and marginalize certain categories of people.

 As we read John 8:1-11, it is good to consider the text as it were a mirror reflecting our own likeness.
-As we read, let us try to note well the attitudes, words and action of those who appear in the story: the Scribes, the Pharisees, the woman.
-Jesus and the people.
+As we read, let us try to note the attitudes, words and action of those who appear in the story: the scribes, the Pharisees, the woman, Jesus, and the people.

 b) A division of the text as a help to the reader:

 Jn 8:1-2: Jesus goes to the temple to teach the crowd